-The gated community of Halston and Highridge was constructed in the 2000’s by the well-known builder Lennar.
-There are just over one hundred luxury hillside homes, many with outstanding views.
-The monthly homeowner’s fee includes the guarded gate, common areas with a community park, barbecue area and tennis courts.
+The well-known builder Lennar constructed the gated community of Halston and Highridge in the 2000s.
+There are just over one hundred luxury hillside homes.
+Many boast outstanding views.
+The monthly homeowner’s fee includes the guarded gate, common areas with a community park, a barbecue area, and tennis courts.

-Magnolia Park is sited south of Magnolia Boulevard, Clybourn Avenue to the west and Mariposa Street to the east.
-This Burbank neighborhood is home to many longtime businesses and is another highly sought after neighborhood in the “Burbank flats”.
-Many of these smaller original homes have been greatly expanded resulting in Burbank adopting a Mansionization ordinance in the early 2000’s.
+Magnolia Park sited south of Magnolia Boulevard, Clybourn Avenue to the west, and Mariposa Street to the east.
+This Burbank neighborhood is home to many longtime businesses.
+And another highly sought-after neighborhood in the “Burbank flats.”
+Many of these smaller original homes have been greatly expanded, resulting in Burbank adopting a Mansionization ordinance in the early 2000s.

 The northern boundary of the Media District is Olive Avenue until it changes to Barham Blvd., bordered by Buena Vista Street to the east and Pass Avenue to the west.
 This is the heart of the studio/media neighborhood of Burbank.

-The Rancho area appeals to horse enthusiasts because of its close proximity to the Equestrian Center and Griffith Park trails.
-Located south of Riverside Drive, bordered by the city of Glendale and the Equestrian Center, is this highly sought equestrian neighborhood.
-Many of these homes have barns, arenas and/or turn-outs.
+The Rancho area appeals to horse enthusiasts because of its proximity to the Equestrian Center and Griffith Park trails.
+This highly sought-after equestrian neighborhood is located south of Riverside Drive, bordered by the city of Glendale and the Equestrian Center.
+Many of these homes have barns, arenas, and turn-outs.
 There is even a townhome development with barns to board your horse.

-Another sought after Burbank neighborhood is the Rancho Adjacent area.
-Sited next to the Rancho neighborhood and bordered to the south by Alameda Ave., Verdugo Ave to the north.
+Another sought-after Burbank neighborhood is the Rancho Adjacent area.
+Sited next to the Rancho neighborhood and bordered to the south by Alameda Ave. and Verdugo Ave to the north.

-The Los Angeles portion of Toluca Lake is located on less than two miles of the southeastern San Fernando Valley.
+The Los Angeles portion of Toluca Lake is less than two miles from the southeastern San Fernando Valley.

-Homes in the 91505 zip code are located in the city of Burbank, the others in the Los Angeles section.
-This Toluca Lake neighborhood is south of Magnolia Blvd., bordered on the east by Hollywood Way and the west by Cahuenga Blvd.
-The neighborhood south of Riverside Drive is the most prestigious area of Toluca Lake.
+Homes in the 91505 zip code are located in the city of Burbank.
+The others are in the Los Angeles section.
+This Toluca Lake neighborhood is south of Magnolia Blvd., bordered east by Hollywood Way and west by Cahuenga Blvd.
+The community south of Riverside Drive is the most prestigious area of Toluca Lake.

 West Toluca Lake